SV Eintracht Trier 05

-SV Eintracht Trier 05 is a German association football club based in Trier, Rhineland-Palatinate.
-It was formed on 11 March 1948 out of the merger of Westmark 05 Trier and Eintracht Trier 06, on the 43rd anniversary of the establishment of predecessor Trier Fußball Club 05.
-The team badge incorporates Trier's most famous landmark, the Porta Nigra, an ancient Roman city gate still standing in Germany's oldest city.
+SV Eintracht-Trier 05 e.
+V., commonly known as Eintracht Trier ([ˈaɪntʁaxt ˈtʁiːɐ̯]), is a German association football club based in Trier, Rhineland-Palatinate.
+The club was established on 11 March 1948 through the merger of Westmark 05 Trier and Eintracht Trier 06, coinciding with the 43rd anniversary of the founding of its predecessor, Trier Fußball Club 05.
+The team's badge prominently features the Porta Nigra, an ancient Roman city gate and iconic symbol of Trier, considered Germany's oldest city.

-In the 2020-21 season the team was in 1st place in the Oberliga Rheinland-Pfalz/Saar, however due to the COVID-19 pandemic the season was cut short.
-Because not enough regular season games were played, no Oberliga teams were promoted to the Regionalliga.
-The next season they finished second and were promoted to the Regionalliga Sudwest, ending a 5 year stint in the Oberliga.
+The club has competed in various levels of German football, including the 2.
+Bundesliga and Regionalliga Südwest, and has achieved notable successes such as winning the German Amateur Championship multiple times and reaching the semi-finals of the DFB-Pokal in 1998.

 History

 Predecessor clubs (1905–1945)

 Trier FC was established 11 March 1905 and in 1911 was renamed Sport-Verein 05 Trier.
 In 1930, 05, Fußballverein Kürenz, and Polizei SV Trier were joined to form SV Westmark 05 Trier.

 The origins of Eintracht Trier are in the 1906 establishment of Fußball Club Moselland 06 Trier.
 In 1920, the club joined with FV Fortuna 1910 Trier to create Vereinigte Rasenspieler 1906 Trier, which the following year merged with SV Alemannia 1909 Trier to form SV Eintracht 06 Trier.

 Westmark and Eintracht played first in the Bezirksliga Rhein-Saar and then in the Gauliga Mittelrhein, one of 16 top-flight divisions formed through the 1933 re-organization of German football under the Third Reich.
 Westmark appeared in the opening rounds of the Tschammerpokal, predecessor of today's DFB-Pokal (German Cup) in 1936, advancing past FV Saarbrücken (3–1), before being put out in the next round by VfB Stuttgart (0–1).
 Both Trier teams were relegated in 1936 and did not re-appear in the top-flight until 1941 when they were both promoted to the Gauliga Moselland, Gruppe West.

 Westmark was relegated at the end of the season, however Eintracht fared slightly better, lasting a further two seasons before being sent down.
 Player shortage during World War II forced the mergers of many clubs into combined wartime clubs known as Kriegspielgemeinshaft, and in 1943, the two clubs were joined as KSG Eintracht/Westmark Trier.
 The team won only a single point in 11 matches, conceding 52 goals and scoring just 13.
 By 1944, the region was strongly affected by the war and matches of the Gauliga Moselland were eventually suspended.